ournetworks/2019/notes/2019-03-30-planning-call.md

 ## Venue Updates

-- Email: Gammaspace working on Friday
+- Email: Gamma Space working on Friday
     - single track (open space)
     - we have the exhibition room
     - there is the gamma room